 What is important to remember is that insulin resistance in the brain makes it harder for brain cells to transport glucose into brain cells to produce energy.
 So even though someone with insulin resistance may have more glucose in their blood, that extra glucose still may not be making it to the brain to supply adequate energy.

-With this in mind, a more effective strategy to mitigate hot flashes is might be not to increase glucose levels through diet or more frequent meals, but might rather be to improve insulin sensitivity by stabilizing glucose levels over time and keeping glucose in a healthy range.
-Sharp spikes and dips in blood glucose tend to promote insulin resistance over time, and stimulate the autonomic stress response in the body.
-Keeping glucose elevation after meals low by choosing foods that have less of a glycemic impact, in addition to other insulin sensitizing strategies like getting adequate sleep, managing stress, and exercising regularly, could over time allow the brain to be more responsive to the glucose circulating in the body.
+With this in mind, a more effective strategy to mitigate hot flashes might be not to increase glucose levels through diet or more frequent meals, but might rather be to improve insulin sensitivity by stabilizing glucose levels over time and keeping glucose in a healthy range.
+Sharp spikes and dips in blood glucose tend to promote insulin resistance over time and stimulate the autonomic stress response in the body.
+Keeping glucose elevation after meals low by choosing foods that have less of a glycemic impact, in addition to other insulin-sensitizing strategies like getting adequate sleep, managing stress, and exercising regularly, could over time allow the brain to be more responsive to the glucose circulating in the body.

-While there are many gaps in our knowledge about hot flashes, we know some behaviors can help mitigate them.
+While there are many gaps in our knowledge about blood sugar and hot flashes, we know some behaviors can help mitigate them.
 Hot flashes are more common in smokers and people with higher BMIs, and some research notes stress, spicy food, and red wine as triggers.
 If you’re having frequent or severe hot flashes or episodes of night sweats, check with your doctor for other signs of metabolic syndrome and diabetes.

 Jennifer Welsh is a Connecticut-based science writer and editor with over ten years of experience.
 Before becoming a writer and editor, Jen spent several years at the lab bench, doing hands-on cancer research, then joined the team of an antiviral drug discovery startup.
 Jennifer’s goal as a science communicator is to clearly and concisely share quality, accurate information to help make your life healthier and happier.

 She’s previously worked and written for WIRED Science, The Scientist, Discover Magazine, LiveScience, and Business Insider.
-She has a Bachelors degree in Biological Sciences from The University of Notre Dame and a Graduate Certificate in Science Communication from the University of California, Santa Cruz.
+She has a bachelor’s degree in Biological Sciences from The University of Notre Dame and a Graduate Certificate in Science Communication from the University of California, Santa Cruz.